-In most cases, home care is all that is required to treat an E. coli infection.
-Drink plenty of water, get lots of rest, and keep an eye out for more severe symptoms that necessitate a call to your doctor.
+In most cases, home care is all that’s required to treat an E. coli infection.
+Drink plenty of water, get lots of rest, and keep an eye out for more severe symptoms that require a call to your doctor.

 If you have bloody diarrhea or fever, check with your doctor before taking over-the-counter antidiarrheal medications.
-Also, check with your pediatrician before giving medications to infants or children.
+You should always check with your pediatrician before giving medications to infants or children.

 If dehydration is a concern, your doctor may order hospitalization and intravenous fluids.

-Most people show improvement within a week to 10 days after the onset of an infection and make a full recovery.
+Most people show improvement within five to seven days after the onset of an infection, and make a full recovery.